 Entry support schemes

 You may be eligible to apply for one of the following entry support schemes, which may assist your application to the Bachelor of Medicine - Joint Medical Program.
 The schemes include support for students from rural areas and Aboriginal and Torres Strait Islander students.

-Candidates will be able to lodge an online BMP Expression of Interest when they lodge their direct online university application.
+Candidates will be able to lodge a BMP Expression of Interest when they lodge their JMP direct online university application.
 Only candidates who are eligible for final selection and who lodge the Expression of Interest by the designated closing date will be considered.

 You will be able to check if you have lodged an Expression of Interest for a Bonded Medical Place by going to the Review Submitted Application page.
 If you wish to update your application to include an Expression of Interest for a Bonded Medical Place please email your request, remembering to include your UMAT number and date of birth.